-Welcome to part 6 of my year-long series where through the year I will share with you each element of the monthly packs available to our Sweet Life Planner Club members!
+Welcome to part 6 of my year-long series where through the year I will share with you each element of the monthly packs available to our Sweet Life Society members!

 When you were young did you ever dream of growing up and not having any more chores to do?

 Well, if you’re reading this I figure you’re kinda like me, looking back and chuckling, just a touch chagrined at those thoughts – because there are a LOT of chores to still do as adults, even if we don’t always call them that!

 Chore charts work great for kids.
 They serve as a reminder of what needs to be done and give that extra sense of satisfaction seeing the little checkmark next to a task that’s been completed.
 But just because we grew up doesn’t mean that we don’t still benefit from seeing visual progress.
 Here are a few ways you can use the chore chart:

 Printable Chore Chart: The Traditional Method

 First, you can use this printable chore chart in what I call the traditional method.
 That’s where you write out the chores you need to do each day and then check them off as you complete them.
 You can do this for yourself or your children, like the example below.
 This one is from the June 2019 monthly pack.
 You can still access past packs in the club, because only a small part of it is dated – therefore, if you like a design from a previous month, you can totally use it.
 This is one of my favorites: